adityaiitb/chrome-tracing-font/README.md

 [After](https://github.com/adityaiitb/chrome-tracing-font/blob/master/after.png)

 ## Known Issues
 The code does not play nice when tracks are collapsed/expanded.
+The code also requires modifications if the timeline information is dynamically refreshed / reloaded e.g. as new data arrives.
 Solutions are welcome.